 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 State standards implemented as measured by the reflection tool.
-2020-21 Reflection tool, Average score of 4.4 2021-22 Reflection tool, Average score of 4.2 Average score of 4.8 or higher
+2020-21 Reflection tool, Average score of 4.4 2021-22 Reflection tool, Average score of 4.2 2022-23 Reflection tool, Average score of 4.8 Average score of 4.8 or higher

 Action # Title Description Total Funds Contributing 1 Professional Development HLCS will maintain its Professional Development which shall include a formal collaboration process throughout the year which will address alignment of curriculum to standards, development of benchmarks, and disaggregation of assessment data.
 This time will also include sharing of best teaching practices.
-Teachers will also be given opportunities to engage in off-site professional development opportunities. \$1,000.00 Ν 2 Benchmarks HLCS will create new benchmark assessments reflective of the changing curriculum and aligned to standards for all core subjects. \$ 0.00 N
+Teachers will also be given opportunities to engage in off-site professional development opportunities. \$1,949 N 2 Ranchmarks HLCS will create new benchmark assessments reflective of the changing curriculum and aligned to standards for all core subjects. \$0 N